Click on the produce names below for hours, pricing and information.

 You can call our Pick-Your-Own Hotline at 610-841-1417, for more information.Finding fresh and great tasting fruit is difficult these days, especially when you consider that most food travels hundreds or even thousands of miles to reach your local supermarket.
 But during our strawberry picking season, you can truly get the freshest, all-natural strawberries possible straight from the plant itself.
 Not only that, but it is a fun family activity that everyone of all ages can enjoy, and one that yields delicious and fresh fruits.
 Come out soon to Grims strawberry picking this season and get the best, freshest fruit for your baking recipes and summer parties!
 We have 30,000 strawberry plants on raised beds of plastic with straw between the rows, to keep the weeds down, for much easier strawberry picking.

 STRAWBERRIES$3.99 – green pint box – ages 3-8 only $6.99 – green quart box – ages 9 and older $11.99 – small picking box $17.49 – large picking box

 PRE-PICKED STRAWBERRIES$7.59 – quart $14.49 – 2 quarts

 - Each person entering must buy at least 1 quart box to enter the field or orchard, anyone ages 9 and older.
-It is NOT one box per family.
+Each person entering must have their own, you cannot share one box for the whole family.
 If you do not have a box, you will not be allowed into the fields/orchard.